SuperOfficeDocs/superoffice-docs/docs/en/marketing/editor/learn/add-link-to-display-message-in-browser.md

 description: Add a link to display the message in a browser
 keywords: Marketing, link, mailing
 author: SuperOffice RnD
-so.date: 02.05.2024
+date: 02.05.2024
-so.version: 10
+version: 10
-so.topic: howto
+topic: howto
 language: en
-so.audience: person
+audience: person
-so.audience.tooltip: SuperOffice Marketing
+audience_tooltip: SuperOffice Marketing
 ---

 # Add a link to display the message in a browser